 “Japan's Stewardship Code” was established under the auspices of the Financial Services Agency in February 2014 as a guide for institutional investors to “promote sustainable growth of investee companies and enhance the medium- and long-term investment return for clients and beneficiaries.”
+In light of the contents of statements released by the Council of Experts Concerning the Follow-up of Japan’s Stewardship Code and Japan’s Corporate Governance Code and other such changes, a revised version of the Code was released about three years later in May 2017.
 Nikko AM takes a global approach to the Code, focusing on the core components of stewardship.

-Notably, Japan's Stewardship Code adopts established international practices in its “Principles-Based Approach” (as opposed to Rules-Based), and its “Comply or Explain” provision allowing institutional investors to explain why they may not comply with some aspects of the Code.
-Moreover, the fact that “constructive dialogue” with investee companies can be based on public information (Guidance 4-3) is a practical measure, in our view.
+Japan's Stewardship Code adopts established international practices in its “Principles-Based Approach” (as opposed to Rules-Based), and its “Comply or Explain” provision allowing institutional investors to explain why they may not comply with some aspects of the Code.
+Moreover, the fact that “constructive dialogue” with investee companies can be based on public information is an effective measure, in Nikko AM’s view.

 Views and Policies on the Stewardship Code

 1. Institutional investors should have a clear policy on how they will fulfill their stewardship responsibilities, and publicly disclose it.